AZazwinner/cascade/README.md

 - **Security headers** (`next.config.ts`): CSP, `X-Content-Type-Options`,
   `X-Frame-Options`, `Referrer-Policy`, HSTS.
 One thing to know before "fixing" it: `connect-src` allows any `http:`/`https:` origin rather than a fixed allowlist.
-That's deliberate, not an oversight — Tier 1 fetches whatever Ollama endpoint a visitor types into Settings, which can't be known ahead of time, so locking `connect-src` down would silently break the app's core feature. `script-src` includes `'unsafe-inline'` for the
+That's deliberate, not an oversight.
+Tier 1 fetches whatever Ollama endpoint a visitor types into Settings, which can't be known ahead of time, so locking `connect-src` down would silently break the app's core feature. `script-src` includes `'unsafe-inline'` for the